 Lodging in Belgium

 The major cities offer both backpacker-style accommodation, rental apartments, and hotels.
 A popular choice seems to be the ubiquitous bed and breakfast, which offers reasonable rates and a hearty breakfast is a great way to start the day.
-For a few of our recommendations in Brussels see Where to Stay in Brussels
+For a few of our recommendations in Brussels see this post: Where to Stay in Brussels

 Public Holidays in Belgium

 New Year’s Day (1 Jan)